LineaLabs/lineapy/CONTRIBUTING.md

 Please ensure linting and `typecheck`s are done before committing your code.
 When using docker, this can be done using `make lint` and `make typecheck` respectively.
 A pre-commit hook that runs `make blackfix lint typecheck build test` will fix any fixable issues and ensure build and test works.

+### 2.8.
+Logging function calls

+To help debug when writing a test, or to get a better understanding of the codebase, we have implemented a `--tree-log` CLI command, which will print a visual tree, using [Rich's tree renderer](https://rich.readthedocs.io/en/stable/tree.html), of all method calls in our main classes.

+To change the appearence of the logs or what classes are logged, look at the `lineapy/utils/tree_logger.py` file.

 ## 3. Debugging